dmwm/tutorials/environ/dmwm-build.rst

 built and (pre)released from such machines.
 Their hostnames and location of the official build logs are: ::

-   vocms106:/build/dmwmbld/logs/dmwmbld: for SLC5 builds
-   vocms22:/build/dmwmbld/logs/dmwmbld: for SLC6 builds
+   vocms022:/build/dmwmbld/logs/dmwmbld: for SLC6 builds
    macms07:/build1/dmwmbld/logs/dmwmbld: for OSX builds

-You should request access to these machines too so you can test the building of your RPMs with a correct environment before asking them to be (pre)released.
-To get access to SLC5 and SLC6 build machines you should write to the `webInterfaces <https://hypernews.cern.ch/HyperNews/CMS/get/webInterfaces.html>`_ forum asking to be included in the `cms-comp-devs` e-group.
+You should request access to the above machines too so you can test the building of your RPMs with a correct environment before asking them to be (pre)released.
+To get access to SLC6 build machine you should write to the `webInterfaces <https://hypernews.cern.ch/HyperNews/CMS/get/webInterfaces.html>`_ forum asking to be included in the `cms-comp-devs` e-group.
 For the OSX build machine, you should ask in the